mcomella/glean-annotations/annotations/fenix/metrics/events.preference_toggled/README.md

 ---
-features: [Search, PrivateBrowsing, History, Bookmarks, Logins]
+components: [Search, Bookmarks, History, PrivateBrowsing, Logins]
 ---

 This is a stub commentary for the `events.preference_toggled` metric: please feel free to edit (read the